sara-nl/PRACE-MPI-OpenMP/README.md

 # PRACE course: Parallel Programming with MPI and OpenMP (3 days)

 In this course we will be using the [Cartesius supercomputer](https://userinfo.surfsara.nl/systems/cartesius) hosted at SURFsara.
-You will need to connect to them through the ssh protocol (natively installed on Linux and Mac).
+You will need to connect to it through the ssh protocol (natively installed on Linux and Mac).

 For Windows users, we recommend to connect via ssh using [MobaXterm](https://mobaxterm.mobatek.net/) or, on Windows 10, using the [native bash environment](https://msdn.microsoft.com/en-us/commandline/wsl/install_guide)